 About Raymond W. Kelly ’63

-Manhattan College is proud to honor New York City Police Commissioner Raymond W. Kelly ’63 as one of the College's most renowned and respected alumni.
+Manhattan College is proud to honor former New York City Police Commissioner Raymond W. Kelly ’63 as one of the College's most renowned and respected alumni.

 Through his leadership and personal integrity — exemplified by a long and distinguished record of public service — Kelly, embodies all of the core values of a Lasallian education.
 He stands as an inspiration to past, present and future Manhattan College students.